williamfridh/williamfridh.com-Portfolio/README.md

 </ul>
 ```

-- The menu is to be loaded from a menu byt the name "Main".
+- The menu is to be loaded from a menu by the name "Main".
-- The social menu is to be loaded from a menu byt the name "Social".
+- The social menu is to be loaded from a menu by the name "Social".

 # Sources: